exonum/exonum-doc/src/advanced/consensus/specification.md

 - `state_hash`
-  Hash of the blockchain state after the execution of all transactions in the `Propose` referenced by the precommit.
+  Hash of the blockchain state after the execution of all transactions in the `Propose` referenced by the `Precommit`.
 - `time`
-  Local time of the validator during precommit generation.
-This field does not influence the validity of the precommit; rather, it is used by [light clients](../../architecture/clients.md) to check whether responses from full nodes correspond to the current state of the blockchain.
+  Local time of the validator during `Precommit` generation.
+This field does not influence the validity of the `Precommit`; rather, it is used by [light clients](../../architecture/clients.md) to check whether responses from full nodes correspond to the current state of the blockchain.